avcoder/express-steps/ExpressSteps.md

   export default mongoose.model("order", orderSchema);
   ```
 1. Test our app so far: do a GET request to /api/order endpoint - do you get JSON back?
+1. Update `router.js` with new routes.
+Then test routes to see if they respond appropriately